tetherto/lib-wallet/example/bare/README.md

 # 🐚  Seashell CLI Wallet Bare app

-An example cli wallet powered.
+An example cli wallet used to demo the wallet lib.

 ⚠️ THIS IS A TEST WALLET ONLY.
 DON'T RISK REAL FUNDS ⚠️